 Medical fitness is one of the main criteria required in NDA.
 Following are the main points of medical fitness that are inspected in an aspirant.

-Weight: Along with the physical and mental fitness, one must have a strong constitution and must have no bodily defects or underweight.
+Weight: Along with physical and mental fitness, one must have a strong constitution and must have no bodily defects or underweight.
 Overweight or obese candidates will also be rejected from the selection field.

-Chest: An aspirant must have a well developed and Fully expanded chest which should not be less than 81cm.
+Chest: An aspirant must have a well-developed and Fully expanded chest which should not be less than 81cm.
 The minimum range of expansion should be 5 cms.
 Aspirants will need to present the X-Ray of the chest to convince that there is no chest related disease.

-A candidate who is going to appear in the physical test must have sufficient number of natural and sound teeth.
+A candidate who is going to appear in the physical test must have a sufficient number of natural and sound teeth.
 A minimum of 14 dental points will be accepted.
 He should not be suffering from severe pyorrhea.